 2. Use disk encryption and multi-factor authentication.
 You should automatically encrypt all data on your network and verify the identity of each person who logs on.
 If employees need to download files to their laptops from your secure network to work on them, the files need to stay encrypted on their laptops.
 Using Virtual Desktop Infrastructure (VDI) or another secure file access solution to work on files remotely is the best way to go.

-3. Use Data Leak Protection (DLP) to help keep data from leaving your network in an unauthorized way in case you do get infiltrated.
+3. Use Data Loss Protection (DLP) to help keep data from leaving your network in an unauthorized way in case you do get infiltrated.
 It’s an added layer of breach protection for companies that are responsible for sensitive information about other people, and for high-profile or publicly traded companies.

 4. Insure what you cannot reasonably protect.
 The best way to protect data is to do it systematically by following standards that are most appropriate for each specific business and then having IT experts actively monitor network activity by using advanced tools.
 Even this isn’t foolproof; but if a breach does occur, it ensures a fast, decisive response that limits damage.